 8. 3D Printing

-Technopop‘s sponsors itis3D brought their 3D printers, 3D scanners and 3D samples along to show girls about the up & coming technology and it’s uses.
+Technopop’s sponsors itis3D brought their 3D printers, 3D scanners and 3D samples along to show girls about the up-and-coming technology and its uses.
 Girls were able to design 3D objects for printing and a lucky few were able to take home what they designed.

 9. Big Stemettes Lounge

-There were a number of sofas, chairs and cushions in the comfortable lounge overlooking the Crystal building.
-A number of Big Stemettes were stationed in this area, armed with copious amounts of sweets to talk to girls about their jobs, career journeys and career advice.
-They girls were able to ask questions and learn more about our Big Stemettes.
+There were several sofas, chairs and cushions in the comfortable lounge overlooking the Crystal building.
+Several Big Stemettes were stationed in this area, armed with copious amounts of sweets to talk to girls about their jobs, career journeys and career advice.
+The girls were able to ask questions and learn more about our Big Stemettes.
 This is a similar format to what we do at our panel events – the next of which is on 7th December.

 10. Mathematics Millionaires